By Kate Springer

 I dislike nuts.
 Are there options for me?

-Allergen Statement: Our nut-free granolas are produced in a facility where nuts (almonds, cashews, pecans, pistachio, and macadamia), dairy, wheat, legumes and coconut are used.
-The package may contain naturally occurring items such as stems, pits or shell fragments.
+Allergen Statement: Our nut-free granolas and healthy snacks are produced in a facility where nuts (almonds, cashews, pecans, pistachio, and macadamia), dairy, wheat, legumes and coconut are present.
+The package may contain naturally occurring items such as stems, pits, or shell fragments.
+If you have (or are in contact with someone who has) nut allergies, please use caution.

-Nuts, like many things, are best consumed in moderation, due to the high saturated fat content that’s found in some varieties.
+Nuts, like many things, should be consumed in moderation, due to the high saturated fat content that’s in some varieties.
 Mixed into a balanced diet, however, they’re a good way to get healthy fats, and, not to mention, they’re a tasty addition to granola!